Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

 •	Click New for new connection
 •	After running the get-credentials command, Your config file is located: C:\Users\faisalm\.kube
 •	Copy the contents in the KubeConfig field when setting up the new connection

+##  See the CI/CD Kick off a Build and Release
+* Make a change in the code (e.g. change “Login” to “Sign in” or something visible)
+* Commit and push.
+* A build would be kicked-off/completed, the release will push the new build, and updated code is deplyed to the k8s cluster.
+This will take about 5 minutes.